 After the class, EVERYONE was in the store buying one.
 I didn’t even need to use it more than two weeks before I had my dog walking beside me.

-How to Put on the Easy Walk Harness
+How is an Easy Walk Harness correctly attached

 Above is a photo of my dog’s easy walk harness.
 I only undo the buckle on the tan webbing as you see here.,

 There are 2 quick release buckles on the harness.
 Each buckle is on a different colored webbing.
 One of those colored sections has a D-ring and one does not.
 The D-ring is the “D” shaped metal connection point for the leash.
 The buckle on that webbing is the only one you undo.
 Always leave the other buckle connected leaving a permanent loop.
 That is the dark brown webbing in the photo above.